-Yoga is an ancient art form that has many well-known health benefits, and is used often as a relaxation technique.
+Yoga is an ancient art form that has many well-known health benefits.
+Likewise, is used often as a relaxation technique.
 In fact, if you practice yoga daily, you can potentially see drastic changes in both your mind and body.
 There are many ways you can improve your life, with yoga.
-In particular, many people now take on yoga to help increase or improve their concentration levels, as this can be one of the many benefits, if performed regularly.
+Individuals even take on yoga to help increase or improve their concentration levels.
+So, can this be true?
+Can yoga improve concentration?

-In our busy and hectic world, it can be difficult sometimes to concentrate on the things that are actually important, as distractions are everywhere, whether that be family, work, or school.
-Yoga is known to boost the mind and can help you for concentration purposes.
-These outcomes are only made possible when yoga is done correctly and on a regular basis.
+In our busy and hectic world, it can be difficult sometimes to concentrate on the things that are actually important.
+Surely, distractions are everywhere!
+Whether that be family, work, or school.
+Yoga, along with other mindfulness practices, have been known to boost mood and help with concentration.
+As such, concentration is a key component in yoga itself.

-In this post, we’ll go over how yoga can be done “correctly", and how "correctly" done yoga can increase and improve your concentration levels!
+In this post, we’ll go over how yoga can be done “correctly”.
+Furthermore, how when done thoughtfully the potential impact yoga can have on concentration.

 How Can Yoga be Performed Correctly?

-On the yoga mat, you’ll want to challenge yourself with difficult poses, but above all else, correctly practiced yoga needs to bring balance, stability, and attention to the body and mind.
+Surely, at some point on the yoga mat, you’ll want to challenge yourself with difficult poses.
+Above all, correctly practiced yoga needs to bring balance, stability, and attention to both the body and mind.

 What are the Benefits of Doing Yoga Correctly?

 This is the ultimate goal right?
 Have a better understanding of the practice.
 Start slowly.
 Learn the poses so that you can effectively and safely perform them.
 Then, continue to master your mind-body connection.
 Above all, working toward a goal or end goal(s).